grafana/grafana/docs/sources/dashboards/build-dashboards/annotate-visualizations/index.md

 You can create new queries to fetch annotations from the built-in annotation query using the `-- Grafana --` data source by setting _Filter by_ to `Tags`.

-Grafana v8.1 and later versions also support typeahead of existing tags, provide at least one tag.
+Grafana also supports typeahead of existing tags, provide at least one tag.

 For example, create an annotation query name `outages` and specify a tag `outage`.
 This query will show all annotations (from any dashboard or via API) with the `outage` tag.
 If multiple tags are defined in an annotation query, then Grafana will only show annotations matching all the tags.
 To modify the behavior, enable `Match any`, and Grafana will show annotations that contain any one of the tags you provided.